Marbled parrotfish

-The marbled parrotfish (Leptoscarus vaigiensis), also known as the seagrass parrotfish, is a species of marine ray-finned fish, a parrotfish from the family Scaridae and is the only known member of the genus Leptoscarus.
+The marbled parrotfish (Leptoscarus vaigiensis), also known as the seagrass parrotfish, is a species of parrotfish, the only known member of the genus Leptoscarus.
 It has a wide Indo-Pacific distribution and is also found in the southeastern Atlantic Ocean.
 It is a coastal species found in beds of sea grass and seaweed.

 Description

 The marbled parrotfish is brown to green with darker mottling on the back fading to yellow or greenish ventrally.
 The males are marked with a pale longitudinal strip along their flanks and the head, body, dorsal fin and anal fin are marked with small blue spots.
 The females are mottled brown and white.
 On the head the females have broad bands which radiate from the eyes.
 This species has 9 spines and 10 soft rays in the dorsal fin while the anal fin has 3 spines and 9 soft rays and there are 13 rays in the pectoral fin.
 The distinctive narrow dental plates are fused into a parrot-like beak and are covered in numerous small teeth.
-When the its mouth is closed the upper jaw teeth are enclosed by the lower jaw.
+When its mouth is closed the upper jaw teeth are enclosed by the lower jaw.
 This species can attain a maximum total length of 35 cm.